ibrahimbutt/direwolf-arch-rice/README.md

 sudo pacman -S feh imagemagick python-pip

 pacaur -S python-pywal
+```
-# You don't need to view package build.
+Note: You don't need to view package build.
 If you decide to view it, it'll be displayed in Vim.
 Type `:q` to exit Vim.
-```

 #### Using Pywal
 ![Wallpaper](https://github.com/IbrahimButt/Direwolf-Arch-Rice/blob/master/images/wallpaper.jpg)